 At first glance, you may find it difficult to tell the differences between the Autel DS808, Autel MS906, and Autel MP808.
 All three offer full-system diagnosis for a wide range of popular vehicle manufacturers.

-You’ll also find all three of these OBD2 scanners have impressive reset and service functions.
-This includes everything from resetting the oil light to testing components in the SRS or ABS systems.
+You’ll also find all three of these OBD2 scanners have impressive reset and service functions, including everything from resetting the oil light to testing components in the SRS or ABS systems.
 Other noteworthy shared features include key programming, ECU programming, and DPF regeneration.

-When it comes to design, these three scanners even look the same, in many respects.
-All of them are quite compact and portable, using battery operation for easier transportation.
-In terms of the software, navigating them all is similar, using a touch-screen interface and the same basic menu structure.
+When it comes to design, these three scanners even look the same in many respects.
+All of them are relatively compact and portable, using battery operation for easier transportation.
+In terms of the software, navigating them is similar, using a touch-screen interface and the same basic menu structure.

 Autel DS808 Vs Autel MS906 Vs Autel MP808: Key Differences Explained